kulics/koral/book-en/function-type.md

 This defines a function with the identifier `function`.

-Note that the function can be defined in the package and protocol, you can also define the function inside the function.
+Note that the function can be defined in the package and protocol, you can also define inside the function.
 When you define a function in a function, the intrinsic does not have a public property and belongs only to the private function of the current function.
 ## Call
 Unlike the main entrance function can not be called, conventional functions can be used to call identifier, we only need to add `()` behind the identifier can use the function.